dashingsoft/pyarmor/docs/protect-python-scripts-by-pyarmor.md

 # Protect Python Scripts By Pyarmor

 Pyarmor is a command line tool used to import or run obfuscated Python scripts.

-Pyarmor protects Python scripts by the following ways:
+It protects Python scripts by the following ways:

 * Obfuscate source file to protect constants and literal strings.
 * Obfuscate byte code of each code object.